-23 Adopting Rizzi's (1997) split CP structure (developed mostly on the basis of Italian), where ForceP, not FocP, is the highest clausal projection, to Chomsky's (2000, 2001) phasal system or the contextual, the highest-phrase-in-the-clause-is-a-phase system (e.g. Bošković 2014, 2015, Wurmbrand 2013), FocP would not be a phasal projection in either of these two approaches to phases.
-(In fact, I am not aware of any approach to phases where that would be the case.)
-Note that more generally, Ledgeway (2012) suggests that Latin did not have split (or fully split) CP, which modern Romance languages do have (for independent evidence that there is crosslinguistic variation in this respect, see e.g. Bošković 2016a, Erlewine 2016; note that Rizzi 1997 himself suggests that CP is not always split, in fact even within a single language, and that the works assuming split CP for particular languages argue that there can be variation in the landing site of wh-movement across languages even within split CP, see for example Haegeman 2000 and Roberts 2004).
-24 Note also that in Spanish (which is also developing wh-in-situ), a traditional complementizer can in fact precede a fronted wh-phrase (see e.g. Uriagereka 1988, Rizzi 2001, Villa-García 2015), which confirms that the wh-fronting here does not target the highest clausal projection (see also Bošković 2002, Reglero 2007, Reglero and Ticio 2013, Figueiredo Silva and Grolla 2016, among others, for arguments that wh-insitu in modern Romance languages is true wh-in-situ; it should not be analyzed as involving wh-movement that is followed by remnant fronting).
+Adapting Rizzi's split CP structure (developed mostly on the basis of Italian), where ForceP, not FocP, is the highest clausal projection, to Chomsky's (2000, 2001) phasal system or the contextual, the highestphrase-in-the-clause-is-a-phase system (e.g. Bošković 2014, 2015, Wurmbrand 2013), FocP would not be a phasal projection in either of these approaches to phases (ForceP would be).
+In fact, I am not aware of any approach to phases where that would be the case.
+Note that more generally, Ledgeway (2012) suggests that Latin did not have split (or fully split) CP, which modern Romance languages do have (for independent evidence that there is crosslinguistic variation in this respect, see e.g. Bošković 2016a, Erlewine 2016; note that Rizzi 1997 himself suggests that CP is not always split, in fact even within a single language, and that the works assuming split CP for particular languages argue that there can be variation in the landing site of wh-movement across languages even within split CP, see e.g. Haegeman 2000 and Roberts 2004).

+29 Note also that in Spanish (which is also developing wh-in-situ), a traditional complementizer can in fact precede a fronted wh-phrase (see e.g. Uriagereka 1988, Rizzi 2001, Villa-García 2015), as illustrated by (i), which confirms that the wh-fronting here does not target the highest clausal projection (see also Bošković 2002a, Reglero 2007, Reglero and Ticio 2013, Figueiredo Silva and Grolla 2016, among others, for arguments that wh-in-situ in modern Romance languages is true wh-in-situ; it should not be analyzed as involving wh-movement that is followed by remnant fronting).

-suggestion made in this section since the PIC would relieve the Spec pressure at least to some extent with phasal Specs, as discussed above.25
+$(i) \ Julio \ pregunt \acute{o} \ que \ qu\acute{e}i \qquad \ \ ibamos \qquad a \ comprar \ t_i$ made in this section since the PIC would relieve the Spec pressure at least to some extent with phasal Specs, as discussed above.30